leafo/lapis/docs/reference.md

       "/": => "Hello World!"
     ```

+[Named routes](#named_routes) are constructed using a table as a property name.

 ### URL Parameters

+Routes can contain special patterns that match parts of the url and put them
+into a request parameter.

 Named parameters are a `:` followed by a name.
 They match all characters
 excluding `/`.